imarc/handbook/strategy.markdown

 1. Define project objectives *(know where you are going)*
 1. Audit baseline current site or app *(know where you are coming from)*
-1. Conduct discovery, research, interviews, and testing, and report findings *(know what you do and don't have to work with)*
+1. Conduct discovery, research, interviews, and testing, then report findings *(know what you do and don't have to work with)*
 1. Explore needed content and tools *(know what you need to pack)*
 1. Write the blueprint *(map and plan your trip)*

 Strategy begins with an internal handoff meeting between the proposal author and strategy team.

 The proposal author is responsible for notifying the client that project leadership is changing hands and the lead strategist is now their primary point of contact.

-### Approvals

-The output of strategy are concrete reference documents.
-Deliverables are approved both by the client and by the iMarc project producer.

-The strategy lead is responsible for notifying the client that project leadership is changing hands and the Interactive Producer is now their primary point of contact.

 ### Team Members and Roles